xperterra/CA-Core/src/pagecontent/profile-patient-notes.md

 ```

 ### Jurisdictional Health Number (JHN)
-This patient identifier type identifies a number issued in Canada to let a patient to be recognized for services and stay connected to related support programs.

 Following URIs are registered to identify health numbers for provinces and territories:
 * Alberta - https://fhir.infoway-inforoute.ca/NamingSystem/ca-ab-patient-healthcare-id
 * British Columbia - https://fhir.infoway-inforoute.ca/NamingSystem/ca-bc-patient-healthcare-id